 The Pennington Student Achievement Center brings together vital student centers formerly scattered throughout the campus under one roof.
 This new facility encourages interaction among students, staff, and faculty of all backgrounds by providing gathering spaces and student resource centers that are open and accessible to every member of the campus community.

 Academic resources include a writing center and tutoring center in addition to the four campus libraries.
-The University also houses a health center, counseling center, and recreation center.
+The University also houses a health center, counseling center, and fitness center.

 There are also a plethora of services and opportunities for students to get involved in outside of the standard classroom education.
 The Associated Students of the University of Nevada sponsors over 150 clubs and organizations that students can join and is responsible for many programs throughout the year including movie nights, homecoming, Mackay Week, concerts, and the professional speakers series.
 As a NCAA Division 1 school, the Wolf Pack plays an important role in rallying school spirit for our students.